MIPS helmets: what are they and are they really useful?

 Your most frequently asked questions

-Yes, MIPS technology can offer better safety than a standard helmet.
-The extra slippery layer inside the helmet helps reduce rotational forces in the event of a fall, which in turn reduces the risk of brain damage such as concussion.
+Yes, MIPS technology can offer greater protection than a standard Helmet .
+The additional sliding layer inside the Helmet helps reduce rotational forces in the event of a fall, which lowers the risk of brain injuries such as concussions.

 Is MIPS a real advantage?